Relationship Between Food, Grief, And Distress

 Try on a new diet.
 Re-focusing your attention on planning new menus will somehow make you forget the pain.
 Why not plan on trying a vegetarian diet?
 A veggie diet is said to improve mood and lower stress levels according to new research.
 After dinner, you can hit the gym not just to clear your head, but to look and feel better about yourself.

-Most people deal with their heartaches the unhealthy way.
+Most people deal with their heartaches in an unhealthy way.
 Food is a much better way to indulge yourself in.
 It can also help you meet the creative stranger in you.
 Discovering that new you who is good and happier in the kitchen can make you feel better and boosts your confidence.
-You may not realize it, but you already making it through the grief, and ready to reveal the better version of yourself.
+You may not realize it, but you already making it through the heartache, and ready to reveal a better version of yourself.